OpenMosqueProject/open_mosque_dynamic_django_website/README.md

 The idea is to keep this open source so that others can take and build on it.
 It would be great to grow an open community with ideas and know-how to help develop this for all mosques in the world.

 The project is being developed using a Django backend.
-We are still in early stages and needs people with the skills to help make this project a reality insha'Allah 🤲.
+We have now released the first version of the app but are still looking for people with the skills to help make this project better insha'Allah 🤲.
+Join us on our Discord server and share your ideas. 🗨️ https://discord.gg/CjX6UaBQn8 💬

 ## 🔧 Setup 🔧